airbytehq/airbyte/docs/integrations/sources/facebook-pages.md

 ## Prerequisites

-To set up the Facebook Pages source connector with Airbyte, you'll need to create your Square Application and use both long-lived Page access token and Facebook Page ID.
+To set up the Facebook Pages source connector with Airbyte, you'll need to create your Facebook Application and use both long-lived Page access token and Facebook Page ID.

 ## Setup guide